slonigiraf/whitepaper/slonigiraf/ENG.md

 | TOTAL                          | 8691.12            | 4258.65             |

 Thus we expect that total private enterprises profit from selling SLON tokens will be around 4 trillions of USD.

+### SLON Token Monetary Base

+Based on our estimation, the demand for SLON tokens by educational organizations and corporate education is approximately 8.7 trillion USD.
+At a price of 0.01 USD per SLON token, the total SLON monetary base at the beginning of the system deployment should be 870 trillion SLON tokens:

+$8.7 / 0.01 = 870$

 ## System Software Architecture